noxworld-dev/opennox/CONTRIBUTING.md

 ## Pull Request guidelines

+Before making any significant changes, open an issue to discuss the feature.

-The large majority of current work (this is subject to change) is renaming of functions and variables, restoration of data structures, and restoration of code flow from assembly-like to more C-like.
+The large majority of current work (this is subject to change) is renaming of functions and variables, restoration of data structures, and restoration of code flow from assembly-like to more C-like and then porting to Go.

 The former of these typically touches many files in multiple locations without making any logical changes, while the latter two can introduce subtle changes in logic and the generated machine code.